yagamy4680/toe-example-plugins/plugins/ps-demo4/README.md

 ```

-And, you can use HTTPie to get sensor data snapshot:
+You can use HTTPie to get sensor data snapshot:

 ```text
 $  http -v :6020/api/v3/d